 Talking to employees of our competitors

 In general, we don’t try to poach employees from other companies in the WordPress ecosystem.
 So don’t go up to someone from 10up or Alley Interactive and ask them to quit their jobs to join us.
-However, if someone approaches you to ask for information about joining the company then it’s totally find to continue the conversation and provide them with the information that they want.
+However, if someone approaches you to ask for information about joining the company then it’s totally fine to continue the conversation and provide them with the information that they want.

 Tips for talking to people